 The next few pages show the various modes to the major scales in the most used keys for 2 octaves right-hand only.
 No key signatures have been included here, just the flats or sharps as they appear.
+As this section is mainly for jazz, feel free to bypass this if it confuses you!

-As the intervals are different in each mode they will all have their own individual sounds (similar to the difference between a major and minor scale), try to recognise these.
+As the intervals are different in each mode, they will all have their own individual sounds (similar to the difference between a major and minor scale), try to recognise these.